lgorissen/k4d/lab 28/README.md

 ca.crt     namespace  token
 / #
 ```
-If you don't remember, look at the Secrets lab 23.
+If you don't remember, look at the Secrets `lab 23`.

 So, let *curl* check the certificate: